dawsonfairbanks/GalleryLab/git_tutorial/git_basics.md

 ## After each push, you can either set up credential caching for HTTPS access or set up SSH keys
 http://happygitwithr.com/credential-caching.html#credential-caching
 http://happygitwithr.com/ssh-keys.html#ssh-keys
 https keychain is recommended by github

+# A note on keychain